-constant unless reclamation activities are conducted to remove it, the probability of occurrence is affected by the location of the site.
-Sites that have a low likelihood of land users encountering the safety hazard have a reduced level of risk and can be treated differently than sites with a greater likelihood of land users encountering the safety hazard.
-Sites can be considered to have a low risk of safety hazards (and therefore hill cuts on these sites can be left in place) if they meet both of the following:
+safety hazard have a reduced level of risk and can be treated differently than sites with a greater likelihood of land users encountering the safety hazard

+Sites can be considered to have a low risk of safety hazards (and therefore hill cuts on these sites can be left in place) if they meet the following:
-- Sites with an access road that is blocked by an access deterrent which may include (but is not limited to):

-- Large trees and/or shrubs.
+- Sites with an access road that is blocked by an access deterrent which may include (but is not limited to): - large trees and/or shrubs, - o boulders, and - large soil mounds. - Sites that are not currently within a grazing lease. - The hill cut is stable, not slumping, and non-erosive.

-- Boulders.

-- Large soil mounds.

-- Sites that are not currently within a grazing lease.

-- The hill cut is stable:

-- Not slumping.

-- o Non-erosive.